 After the bread has cooled down a bit, use a serrated knife to cut the loaf into slices.
 Here’s a peek at the inside of the no knead bread loaf!

 Enjoy.
-Seriously…grab a knife and slather some softened butter on a warm piece of this bread.
+Grab a knife and slather some softened butter on a warm piece of this bread.
 Take a bite…a BIG bite.
 This bread will more than likely make your eyes roll back in your head, it’s so good!
-Have a great day, and please come back soon.

 Looking For More BREAD Recipes?

-You can find ALL my recipes in the Recipe Index, located at the top of the page.
-I have a nice variety of delicious bread recipes you might want to check out, including:
+You can find ALL my recipes in the Recipe Index, which is located at the top of the page.
+I have a nice variety of delicious bread recipes to choose from, including:

 Facebook page: The Grateful Girl Cooks!